Geology of Kansas: Chautauqua Hills

-The Chautauqua Hills represent a narrow region in southeast Kansas of sandstone capped ridges and rolling hills.
+The Chautauqua Hills represent a narrow region in southeast Kansas of sandstone-capped ridges and rolling hills.
 The Pennsylvanian age sandstones were deposited in a large river valley.
-The sandstones are the Tonganoxie Sandstone Member of the Stranger Formation and Ireland Sandstone Member of the Lawrence Formation.
+The sandstones are the Tonganoxie Sandstone Member of the Stranger Formation and the Ireland Sandstone Member of the Lawrence Formation.
 The hills occur in the western portions of Montgomery, Wilson and Woodson counties and the eastern edges of Chautauqua, Elk and Greenwood counties.
 The sandstones continue into northern Oklahoma.

 Flint Hills

 The Flint Hills developed on the north–south exposure of Permian cherty limestones.
 The region extends from Marshall County in the north, to Cowley County and on into northern Oklahoma where they are known as the Osage Hills.
 The Permian limestones contain abundant weathering resistant chert (or flint) and the residuum and soils of the hilltops and the streambeds of the region contain abundant cherty gravels.
 Surface exposures of the rare igneous kimberlites occur in Riley and Marshall counties.
 The kimberlite diatremes are of Cretaceous age.
 No diamonds have been found in the Kansas kimberlite occurrences.
 Garnet crystals from the kimberlites have been reported in local stream gravels.